Akinloluwa-Adedijo/Images-Generator/README.md

-# Image Generator using Unsplash API
+# Image Generator
+A random image generator using the Unsplash Api.